antonioribeiro/google2fa/README.md

 | `7.x` and older | **Unsupported** | Please upgrade                                                         |

 When a new major is released, the previous major moves to *Maintenance*.
 The major before that becomes *Unsupported*.
 PHP version support roughly tracks [PHP's own support window](https://www.php.net/supported-versions.php).

+This table lists released majors only.
+Unreleased development branches (if any) aren't part of the support policy until they ship.

 For security vulnerabilities, see [SECURITY.md](SECURITY.md) — do **not** open a public issue.